instana/pipeline-feedback-resource/README.md

 ## Releasing

-The Docker image for the resource is automatically built and pushed to [Docker Hub](https://hub.docker.com/r/instana/pipeline-feedback-resource) when a new [GitHub release](https://github.com/instana/pipeline-feedback-resource/releases) is published (draft releases are not built and pushed to Docker Hub).
+The Docker image for the resource is automatically built and pushed to IBM Cloud Container Registry.
+The images are publicly available via `icr.io/instana/pipeline-feedback-resource` when a new [GitHub release](https://github.com/instana/pipeline-feedback-resource/releases) is published (draft releases are not built and pushed to IBM Cloud Container Registry).

 ## Contributing